towercomputers/toweros/README.md

                build-tower-image thinclient
 ```

-3. Retrieve image from the container
+3. Retrieve that image from the container:

 ```
 $> docker cp towerbuilder:/home/tower/toweros-20230318154719-x86_64.iso ./
 ```

-Note: With the `ARM64` architecture, you must use `buildx` and a cross-platform emulator like `tonistiigi/binfmt`.
+Note: With the ARM64 architecture, you must use `buildx` and a cross-platform emulator like `tonistiigi/binfmt`.

 ```
 $> docker buildx create --use